Paradoxdruid/eso-guides/index.md

   * (optional Lucent Echoes 11%, if bad Major Force uptimes)
   * Overcap with no need for EC

+## Other Approaches

+* One likely approach is putting DPS players in Courage Banner; this means the Tank doesn't need to run Yolna.  **Why I don't recommend:**
+  *  In U46, there's less "must-have" tank sets, given the high crit damage and penetration.
+  *  Minor Heroism is difficult to source--  the best options are Banner or Heroism pots, and most mid-tier groups can't afford to pop Heroism pots on cooldown and/or are bad at constantly chugging potions in general.
+* What happened to ROJO?  **Why I don't recommend:**
+  * First off, ROJO is still a great setup, and there's nothing wrong with it, per se.
+  * But with the increased Ult generation available to healers, "spammable" ult sets and ults become more useful, allowing high uptimes just from ult generation.
+  * ROJO's major weakness--  requiring HAs that slow down casting.
+These lower ult gen from ult-generating spammables and reduce raw casts available.
+* High-tier groups often run Berserk on the Banner.
+They source other buffs; Savagery from potions and heroism from Torchbearer, for example.  **Why I don't recommend:**
+  * For mid-tier groups, "fire and forget" buffs, such as always-on Camo Hunter lead to substantially higher uptimes and don't require as much player skill and coordination to achieve good results.
+* Healers getting big Pillager ults has been the meta for a while.  **Why I don't recommend:**
+  * With the increased Ult generation available to healers in U46, "spammable" ult sets and ults become more useful, allowing high uptimes just from ult generation.
+  * Additionally, Pillagers was nerfed to 40% of it's former effectiveness, and the Pearls nerf reduces the ability to get those maximized pillager's ults.
+  * However, it's still a unique buff, and I'm sure it will still see use.
+* Why worry about Major Force?
+Run Lucent Echoes and/or EC, have DPS players slot a spear ability, and you don't need Major Force at all.  **Why I don't recommend**:
+  * With the increased Ult generation available to Off Tanks in U46, "spammable" ult sets and ults become more useful, allowing high uptimes just from ult generation.
+An OT in Sax can have very high Major Force uptimes, especially if MT runs Horn as well.
+  * Aggressive Horn remains a unique stat buff and is worthwhile even if major force is less required.
+  * Focusing on buffs with previously low uptimes, like Major Berserk from Atronach, will lead to higher group DPS.
+  * For mid-tier groups, we expect a range of preparedness and sets from players.
+Reducing the need for EC, Lucent Echoes, etc makes the roster more accessible for less well geared-out players.

 ## Changelog

+* 2025-05-16: Added Other approaches section, fully gave up on Pillager's in suggested setups.
 * 2025-05-15: Fixed Tank mentions of required Runic Sunder.
 Added note that Beam arcs can slot spear for increased crit damage.
 * 2025-05-14: Adjusted Healer roles and sets to reflect the ability to spam Barrier and maximize Major Slayer uptimes.
 Swapped Tank sets for Sax and no TT.
 * 2025-05-13: Added Buff calculations to explain why certain sets aren't needed; added explanation of Yolnakriin meta.
 Changed skill layouts to table form to include notes.